mattamx/Projects/Sprint 10 - Integrated Project 2/README.md

 ![Alt text](image-1.png)

-Multiple models are built and evaluated using cross-validation, picking the best model and testing it using the *Test* sample.
+Multiple models are built and evaluated using cross-validation, picking the best model and evaluating it using the *Test* sample.

 #### Results